rschristopher/ischristtrue.com/src/truth.md

  this universal pattern of reality,
  He grants us knowledge
  of ourselves and the world we live in.
-This is necessarily a personal God.
+This is what people mean by God.

 Importantly, we are now
  at the limits of logic